SNS, SQS or both?

 - By combining SNS topics and SQS queues together, you can send immediate and persisted messages.

-- In this example from Frank in his excellent AWS series, we see how to use the two services and Lambda together.
+- In this example, we see how to use the two services and Lambda together.

 - The architecture involves S3 event notifications, an SNS topic, an SQS queue, and a Lambda function sending a message to the Slack channel.
 This shows how it is possible to implement an event processing pipeline with potentially multiple consumers and producers.